What skills should market researchers focus on in 2022?

 Market research skills organizations are prioritizing in 2022

 In 2021, the three most sought after skills were statistical analysis, integrating multiple data sources, and online qualitative research skills — and that remains consistent in 2022.
-These skills enable market researchers to assess market conditions, analyze data and come up with the right strategies.
+These skills enable those interested in becoming market research analysts to effectively assess market conditions, analyze data and come up with the right strategies.

 The top three most coveted market research skills in 2022 are: